dbpunk-labs/db3.js/README.md

 ![npm](https://img.shields.io/npm/dw/db3js?style=flat-square)

 db3.js is the [db3 network](https://github.com/dbpunk-labs/db3) javascript API and you can write and query JSON documents against the db3 network with db3.js. and you can combine the [web3.js](https://github.com/web3/web3.js) and db3.js to build a fully decentralized storage-heavy application

 ![why](./images/whydb3js.png)

+# How to use db3.js

+The goal of db3.js is compatible with [the indexeddb api](https://www.w3.org/TR/IndexedDB/) and you can use db3.js like using indexeddb, even you can use all libraries based on indexeddb e.g. [rxdb](https://github.com/pubkey/rxdb)

 # Build